epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/ratio_export_per_female.html"></iframe>
 </div>

-We observe that although there is a negative correlation between the ratio of female actors to the total number of actors and the revenue, the international share of the gross does not seem significantly impacted.
+We observe that although there is a negative correlation between the ratio of female actors to the total number of actors and the revenue (spearman correlation of -0.14, P Value extremely close to 0), the international share of the gross does not seem significantly impacted (spearman correlation of -0.04, P Value extremely close to 0 once again).

 ### Ethnic Diversity